msimuko/code-unza25-csc4792-project_team_30/README.md

 │     └── vectorizer.pkl
 │── /outputs
 │     └── references_cleaned.csv

 ▶️ Quick Start (Colab)
 Open the notebook
 Upload or open project_notebook.ipynb in Google Colab.

 Mount Google Drive
 The notebook will prompt you to mount your Google Drive.
 Ensure this path exists:

 🚀 Deployment Usage of model
 After training, the Deployment Stage enables classification in two modes:

 Option 1 — Demo Mode
 Run with built-in dataset rows to check predictions:

-python
-Copy code
-predict_from_demo(sample internal url provided for testing ) Option 2 — Manual Input (Bitstream URL)
+predict_from_demo(sample internal url provided for testing

+Option 2 — Manual Input (Bitstream URL
 Paste a PDF or DOCX bitstream URL from UNZA DSpace (or similar).

-python
-Copy code
 url = "https://dspace.unza.zm/bitstream/handle/123456789/example.pdf"
 predict_from_url(url)
 Output Example:

-makefile
-Copy code
-Prediction: Thesis
-Confidence: 0.91
-🧪 Testing Checklist
- Run all notebook cells without error

- Verify cleaned dataset is saved in /outputs

- Confirm evaluation summary exists in /data

  Simply Paste a bitstream URL in the input field  and get a classification result